duneanalytics/docs/docs/data-tables/spellbook/contributing/index.md

 ---
 title: Understand and Add a Spell
-description: Let’s learn how to add a Spell in no time flat - it’s like 💫!
+description: Learn how to add a Data Model to the Spellbook
 ---

 ## Understanding Spell Models